Nexis-Network/homepage/content/docs/extensions/pg_tiktoken.md

 ## Install the `pg_tiktoken` extension

-You can install the `pg_tiktoken` extension by running the following `CREATE EXTENSION` statement in the Exzo Network **SQL Editor** or from a client such as `psql` that is connected to Exzo Network.
+You can install the `pg_tiktoken` extension by running the following `CREATE EXTENSION` statement in the Nexis Network **SQL Editor** or from a client such as `psql` that is connected to Nexis Network.

 ```sql
 CREATE EXTENSION pg_tiktoken
 ```

-For information about using the Exzo Network **SQL Editor**, see [Query with Exzo Network's SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
-For information about using the `psql` client with Exzo Network, see [Connect with psql](/docs/connect/query-with-psql-editor).
+For information about using the Nexis Network **SQL Editor**, see [Query with Nexis Network's SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+For information about using the `psql` client with Nexis Network, see [Connect with psql](/docs/connect/query-with-psql-editor).

 ## Use the `tiktoken_encode` function